Ardea alba egretta

 - High counts: 81 at Blyburg Lake, Dakota Co 18 Apr 2020, 56 at Fremont Lakes SRA, Dodge Co 18 Apr 2018, and 44 at Pawnee Lake, Lancaster Co 14 Apr 2018.

 Summer: The only nesting records are from Sarpy Co, one in the 1950s and the other in 2008.
-The older record is of “a pair or more” observed in the late 1950s nesting in a large colony of Great Blue Herons which once existed at Gifford Point (Cortelyou 1960).
-In 2008, seven adults were present at a large Great Blue Heron colony along the Platte River in Cass Co, near LaPlatte; two were carrying sticks to the colony area 18 Jun (Silcock 2008) and 2-3 pairs were on nests there 12 Jul (Mollhoff 2022).
+The older record is of “a pair (or more)” (Cortelyou 1960) observed in the late 1950s nesting in a colony of Great Blue Herons which once existed at Gifford Point that had 93-110 nests 1957-1959 (Dokulil 1960).
+In 2008, seven adults were present at a large Great Blue Heron colony along the Platte River in Cass Co, near LaPlatte; two were carrying sticks to the colony area 18 Jun (Silcock 2008) and 2-3 pairs were on nests there 12 Jul 2008 (Mollhoff 2022).

 About 90% of the summer non-breeding reports are from the eastern quarter of the state.
-Reports are fewest in Jun, although non-breeders from elsewhere may arrive as early as late Jun, as indicated by nine in breeding plumage in the eastern Rainwater Basin 22 Jun 2008 and one near Whitney, Dawes Co 21 Jun 2020.
+Reports are fewest in Jun, although visitors may arrive as early as late Jun, as indicated by nine in breeding plumage in the eastern Rainwater Basin 22 Jun 2008, one near Whitney, Dawes Co 21 Jun 2020, and one at Oliver Reservoir, Kimball Co 22 Jun 2023.
 There are numerous late Jul and Aug records suggesting a regular influx of post-breeding or non-breeding transients.
 At this time, Great Egrets may become rather common, at least west to central Nebraska, although numbers vary year-by-year.
 Jorgensen (2012) noted that the first records for the eastern Rainwater Basin were in the 1930s.

 Fall: summer <<<>>> Nov 6, 6, 6